zachseifts/aegir_deployment/README.md

-       -a aegir.domain.com        The url of your Aegir instance -m /path/to/makefile.make  The path to the drush make file for this site -f /path/to/fabfile.py     The path to the fabfile.py -p profile                 The name of the install profile for this site -b BuildName               The name of this build -v [6|7]                   The major Drupal version number, either 6 or 7
+       -a aegir.domain.com        The url of your Aegir instance -m /path/to/makefile.make  The path to the drush make file for this site -f /path/to/fabfile.py     The path to the fabfile.py -r /path/to/fab            The path to the fabric executable -p profile                 The name of the install profile for this site -b BuildName               The name of this build -v [6|7]                   The major Drupal version number, either 6 or 7